Marin-Friendly Garden Walk

 - What Garden Walk clients are saying about the program

-Governor Brown announced the end of our 5 year drought but strongly suggested vigilance on water conservation.
+Governor Gavin Newsom announced the end of our 5 year drought but strongly suggests vigilance on water conservation.
 The following water regulations are still in effect:

 - Using a garden hose without a shut-off nozzle